dflorez0/LuaOOPTutorial/README.md

 ...
 ```

-If we try to create an animal with an age value of -3 the method rise an error: `lua: ./src/Animal.lua:38: -3 is negative` and a stacktrace
+If we try to create an animal with an age value of -3 the method rises an error: `lua: ./src/Animal.lua:38: -3 is negative` and a stacktrace
 to locate the error.

 We add a print function to display the animal characteristic.